How comedian Ted Alexandro is handling the standup apocalypse

-Ted Alexandro just put out his second comedy special during the pandemic.
-Not bad for a “retired” standup.
+Ted Alexandro just put out his second standup special of the pandemic.
+Not bad for a “retired” comedian.

 “I’ve kind of tongue-in-cheek announced my retirement,” Alexandro says over the phone during a recent interview.
 “But honestly, that’s how I’ve felt throughout the pandemic.
 I pretty much try to not deny what is real in life, and what’s real right now is that standup shows as we’re used to them are shut down for an indefinite period of time.”

-Although there are certainly ways for comedy fans to get their standup fix during the COVID era, not every comedian is enthused about taking the digital stage or headlining a gazebo.
-Fortunately, there are just as many ways for comedians to get their fix of creating comedy beyond performing standup.
+Although there are certainly ways for comedy fans to get their standup fix during the COVID era, not every comedian is excited to take the digital stage or headline at a gazebo.
+Fortunately, there are also many ways for comedians to get their fix of creating comedy now.

 Alexandro is fast becoming an expert in them.

-When the COVID lockdown first hit, Alexandro, a professional joke- and storyteller since the early-’90s, started going on Instagram Live to connect with fans during a historically strange time.
-He would go off on rants about people not taking the pandemic seriously enough, and undercut them with self-deprecating humor that quelled any potential preachiness factor.
-He liked the video aspect, and the challenge of making extemporaneous speeches for a live audience, free from the joke-packed expectations of standup.
+When the COVID lockdown first hit, Alexandro, a professional joke- and storyteller since the early ’90s, frequently went on Instagram Live to connect with fans during a historically strange time.
+He would go off on rants about people not taking the pandemic seriously enough and undercut them with self-deprecating humor.
+He liked the video aspect, and the challenge of talking extemporaneously for a live audience, free from the joke-packed expectations of standup.

 Clearly, there was something here.

-In April, Alexandro pulled together clips from his Instagram Live sessions and fashioned them into the first standup comedy special of the pandemic, Stay At Home Comedian.
+In April, Alexandro pulled together the best moments from his Instagram Live sessions and fashioned them into the first standup comedy special of the pandemic, Stay At Home Comedian.
 Released for free on YouTube, the sit-down comedy special featured the comic casually performing in-flux material into his phone, about the only topic on the entire audience’s minds at the time.
 It was a hit with viewers.

-In July, he abandoned the Instagram Live sessions for a biweekly videostream and podcast called The Ted Alexandro Show, something he’d been meaning to create for ages, but couldn’t commit time to building until he was suddenly on a COVID-made schedule.
+In July, he abandoned the Instagram Live sessions for a biweekly video stream and podcast called The Ted Alexandro Show, something he’d been meaning to create for ages but couldn’t commit time to building until he was suddenly on a COVID-dictated schedule.

-Next up is the YouTube release of Cut Up, Alexandro’s second special in 2020.
-The comic had been cultivating material over the previous two and a half years, and didn’t want to let it go to waste just because it’s incredibly challenging to film a special in front of a live audience right now.
+Next up is the YouTube release of Cut/Up, Alexandro’s second special of 2020.
+The comic had been cultivating material over the previous two and a half years, and didn’t want to let it go to waste at a time when it’s incredibly challenging to film a special in front of a live audience.
 (Well, at least if your name isn’t Dave Chappelle.)
-Alexandro had been filming many of his sets at the Comedy Cellar, his home base for standup in New York, along with its offshoot, the Village Underground, and he had a weekend’s worth of sets taped from shows at Helium in Portland.
-Cut Up has the unusual format of bouncing between locations and sets—sometimes within the same chunk of material—showcasing the best captured version of each joke.
+Alexandro had been filming many of his sets at the Comedy Cellar, his home base for standup in New York, along with its offshoot, the Village Underground, and he had a weekend’s worth of taped shows from at Helium in Portland.
+Cut/Up has the unusual patchwork format of bouncing between locations and sets—sometimes within the same chunk of material—showcasing the best captured version of each joke.

 It will certainly make for a unique swan song if those retirement jokes prove out.

-In the meantime, however, on the eve of Cut Up‘s release, the comedian and activist spoke with Fast Company about the overall state of comedy during a pandemic, a racial uprising, an election, and the growing fuss around cancel culture, all of which are occurring simultaneously.
+In the meantime, however, on the eve of Cut/Up‘s release, the comedian and activist spoke with Fast Company about the overall state of comedy during a pandemic, a racial uprising, an election, and the growing fuss around cancel culture, all of which are occurring simultaneously.

 The limitations of Zoom comedy

-As we enter the gray area between full quarantine and the end of lockdown, the idea of honing material without the soundboard of a live, physical audience still seems impossible.
+As we enter the gray area between full quarantine and the end of lockdown, the idea of honing new material without the soundboard of a live, physical audience still seems impossible.

 “There’s no substitute for running something dozens of times and really polishing it to the point that it just gets that razor’s edge,” Alexandro says.
 “I mean that in terms of the wording, the tags, and also the physicality—whether it’s facial expressions or gestures that can only come over time, by doing it over and over again.
 There’s no way to get that out of a podcast or out of a Zoom show or stuff like that.
 I’m not someone who’s pining to recreate standup with these outdoor shows or on Zoom.
 I’ve heard the socially distanced outdoor gigs can be decent and audiences are appreciative, but personally, I just have not felt that impulse.
 It sounds like trying to recreate the conditions of some of the worst gigs we’ve ever done, like a parking lot show.
 I don’t begrudge anyone who does it, but for now I’m cool sitting that out.
-When standup comes back then, we’ll do standup, but for now I’m enjoying what podcasting allows you to do instead.”
+When standup comes back, then we’ll do standup, but for now I’m enjoying what podcasting allows you to do instead.”

 A pandemic is a great time to not do standup